-- Citi Cards and American Express emailed customers offering help with access to cash, fee waivers, and instructions for getting help.
-American Express offered help with emergency financial, travel, or medical services.
-The messages were brief, helpful, and just the right touch for the situation.
+- Citi Cards and American Express emailed customers offering help with access to cash, fee waivers and instructions for getting help.
+American Express offered help with emergency financial, travel or medical services.
+The messages were brief, helpful and just the right touch for the situation.

-- USAA's mobile app lets customers report a property or auto claim, submit photos, and view their claims status all from their smartphone.
+- USAA's mobile app lets customers report a property or auto claim, submit photos and view their claims status, all from their smartphone.
 USAA Mobile also sends out storm-related tweets with a link to the app so customers can find it and submit their claim.
 Timely and convenient.

 - The Wall Street Journal and New York Times opened up website content to all visitors during the storm.
-Readers were given free and unrestricted access to news and updates until the emergency is over.
+Readers were given free and unrestricted access to news and updates until the emergency was over.
 By doing so, they set a good example of knowing when to suspend business as usual and do what’s best for the public good.

 Who got it wrong?

-Sometimes no message is the best message.
+Sometimes, no message is the best message.
 When the Gap sent out the tweet, “All impacted by Sandy, stay safe!
 We’ll be doing lots of shopping today.
 How about you?”, they drew plenty of public criticism.
 If your message helps you rather than helping those impacted, it’s best to keep quiet.
 Resist the urge to capitalize on the situation or say something self-serving that makes you look like you don’t understand the magnitude of the crisis.